JiaMingZhong2621/TgGTM/README.md

-# TgGTM
+# TgGTM :Text-guided Graph Temporal Modeling for Few-Shot Video Classification
+![GitHub Logo](/overview.png)
 The source code will be released soon.
-《Text-guided Graph Temporal Modeling for Few-Shot Video Classification》
-![GitHub Logo](/overview.png)